Like us on facebook

 Read more about Foot Pain

-Blisters may appear as a single bubble or in a cluster.
-They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact Richard DiBacco, DPM of Podiatry Associates of Erie, Inc..
+Many people suffer from bouts of heel pain.
+For more information, contact Richard DiBacco, DPM of Podiatry Associates of Erie, Inc..
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us